Vishu8/Foodify/README.md

 2. Install XAMPP

+# ML Model

+To run the ML training and testing process go through steps in `foodify_classifier` folder.

 # Run App

 1. Import the **fitbit.sql** and **foodify.sql** files to database name **fitbitapi** and **foodify** respectively in **phpmyadmin**.